 Top Tips for Happy Student House Shares

-Living in a shared student house can be an exciting adventure.
-You get to make the rules, have more freedom and get a taste of what it’s like to make a house a home.
+Living in a shared house can be an exciting adventure.
+You get to make the rules, have more freedom and experience a taste of what it’s like to make a house a home.

 It’s also a very cost-effective way to enjoy your university years as you can share costs and find creative ways to make your budget stretch.